• Skip to primary navigation

 This is the dark horse: The unexpected front runner, the one nobody saw coming.
 Rocky Road, of course, is chocolate and marshmallows combined.
 Optimum Nutrition combines the flavor of chocolate with pink marshmallows for their own, unique Rocky Road product.
 For those not in the know, pink marshmallows taste a bit like maraschino cherries.

 The outcome is a delightful chocolate-cherry flavor that manages to be compelling without being too strong or too sweet.
 While we were pretty fascinated with this unique option, it’s definitely not for everyone.
-So, if you don’t enjoy the taste of cherry, it’s best that you try another product.
+So, if you don’t enjoy the taste of cherry, it’s best that you try another product while getting your whey protein fix.

 Most Controversial Optimum Nutrition Flavor: Cookies & Cream